terraform-cisco-modules/easy-aci/README.md

 # Easy ACI - Comprehensive example for ACI & NDO

+### YAML Schema for auto-completion, Help, and Error Validation:

+If you would like to utilize Autocompletion, Help Context, and Error Validation, `(HIGHLY RECOMMENDED)`, make sure the files all utilize the `.eza.yaml` file extension.

+The Schema for these YAML Files have been registered with [*SchemaStore*](https://github.com/SchemaStore/schemastore/blob/master/src/api/json/catalog.json) via utilizing this `.eza.yaml` file extension.

+## Use Cases

 There are two examples in this Repository.
 The first example is shown in the primary folders:

 * `access-policies/`